 Other community groups include the Aberdeen Garden History & Civic Association, representing the 1930s Hampton neighborhood designed and built by African Americans that is on Virginia Landmark Register and the National Register of Historic Places; Descendants of the Charity Family of Colonial Virginia, among the first families of Virginia and free people of color; the Hampton Public Library, with books and DVD recommendations related to the history and culture of Hampton; Hampton’s Streetcar 390 Project, presenting a display about the restoration of the Peninsula’s last remaining trolley.

-Cultural and governmental organizations include American Evolution-2019 Commemoration, to highlight the events of 1619 that shaped America’s beginnings; Hampton 2019 Commemorative Commission, to share their work to commemorate the 1619 arrival of Africans to English North America; the Casemate Museum at Fort Monroe with hands-on activities for Junior Ranger Day; The Sankofa Projects, which creates cultural & educational programs focused on the experience of the African diaspora; the Weyanoke Association will share information about the historical and cultural associations between Africans and Native Americans.
+Cultural and governmental organizations include American Evolution-2019 Commemoration, to highlight the events of 1619 that shaped America’s beginnings; Hampton 2019 Commemorative Commission, to share their work to commemorate the 1619 arrival of Africans to English North America; the Casemate Museum at Fort Monroe with hands-on activities for Junior Ranger Day; Citizens' Unity Commission, which focuses on promoting diversity, inclusion and unity; Sandy Bottom Nature Park, with a reptile display and interpretive materials; The Sankofa Projects, which creates cultural & educational programs focused on the experience of the African diaspora; the Weyanoke Association will share information about the historical and cultural associations between Africans and Native Americans.

 Hampton History Museum educator Kris Peters will lead an activity about historical dwellings where children can try their hand at building techniques used by Native American, Africans and European colonists.

 An exhibit created by the Hampton University Museum about Native American education and life at Hampton Institute (now Hampton University) featuring dozens of historical photographs also will be displayed.